 Key tourist attractions are the Mogao Caves and their superb buddhist murals; the desert fort at Jiayuguan’s Great Wall; Dunhuang monastery oasis; Turpan and its Grape Valley in the hottest place in China; the sand dunes at the Yueyaquan National Park.

-In the far west province of Xinjiang Turpan is the place to meet the Muslim Uighur people who make up about 60% of the population, most of the rest being migrated Han Chinese.
-Unfortunately the Uighurs are less than happy about their employment situation and Han lack of respect for Muslim customs.
-Local Chinese held a beer festival just before the start of Ramadan, the Muslim fasting month, in 2015.
+In the far west province of Xinjiang Turpan should be the place to meet the Muslim Uighur people who make up about 60% of the population, most of the rest being migrated Han Chinese.
+Unfortunately Uighurs are currently undergoing mass re-education in Chinese ways and may not be very visible.

 On the plus side the desert scenery and Silk Road relics are interesting, but it’s extremely hot/cold, distant and there is discord and occasional extreme violence.